 You’re also eligible for lost, damaged or stolen baggage insurance up to $1,250 for a carry-on bag and $500 for a checked bag.

 At a glance: Other airline rewards credit cards to consider

-Yes, you do need to pay a lot for this card.
+Yes, you do need to pay a lot for the Delta SkyMiles® Reserve American Express Card.
 But if you’re a frequent flyer on Delta Airlines, it may be possible to make the benefits worth the annual fee by using high-dollar perks like the Companion Certificate and the extra SkyMiles to book flights.

-What’s more, the card can make your life a lot easier both when you travel and when you’re at home with all its various perks, such as roadside assistance and Delta Sky Club® access.
+What’s more, the card can make your life a lot easier both when you travel and when you’re at home with all its various perks.

 Now all you need to worry about is packing your bags and figuring out where to go.